Techtonica/curriculum/projects/eventonica-project.md

     }
     ```

-3. Now uncomment the `dbConnect()` line.
-You should see the console produce
+1. Run `npm start`, `yarn start` or `nodemon` in the terminal.
+Now uncomment the `dbConnect()` line.
-   some lines about Eventonica, YAY!
+  You should see the console produce some lines about Eventonica, YAY!

 > **PAUSE.** Help your group members finish Part 1.